kevinfiol/kevinfiol.github.io/content/demos.md

 A collection of stuff I've worked on or made.
 Visit my [Github page](https://github.com/kevinfiol) for more.

-[enhanced-gog](https://github.com/kevinfiol/enhanced-gog) - a userscript for [GOG.com](https://gog.com) that aims to improve the overall browsing experience by automatically finding and displaying current and historically lowest prices for games across multiple online stores.
-Enjoyed by many in the GOG community.
-Built with Hyperapp.
+[enhanced-gog](https://github.com/kevinfiol/enhanced-gog) - a userscript for GOG.com enjoyed by many in the GOG community.

-[it's drm free](https://github.com/kevinfiol/its-drm-free) - a userscript for [steampowered.com](https://steampowered.com) that finds and displays latest prices from DRM-free storefronts.
-Built with lit-html.
+[it's drm free](https://github.com/kevinfiol/its-drm-free) - a userscript for [steampowered.com](https://steampowered.com) to help find DRM-Free games.

+[isitdrmfree.com](https://isitdrmfree.com) - the accompanying site to the above userscript to quickly find DRM-Free games.

-[etto](https://github.com/kevinfiol/etto) - tiny, framework-agnostic autocomplete and select component for modern JavaScript projects.
-Extremely customizable with zero dependencies, and CJS/ESM exports.
+[etto](https://github.com/kevinfiol/etto) - small view-lib agnostic autocomplete component for JavaScript projects.

-[steam friend night](https://sfn.vercel.app) - a web app based on the Steam Web and Storefront API, used to find what multiplayer games you and your friends have in common.
-Built with Svelte and Tailwind CSS on the front-end, Polka, Knex, and Objection.js on the back-end.
-The [server](https://github.com/kevinfiol/sfn-server) is running via Docker container on a Raspberry Pi located in my home office, so excuse any downtime.
+[steam friend night](https://sfn.vercel.app) - a web app to find the intersection between Steam user libraries.

-[steam-service](https://github.com/kevinfiol/steam-service) - a REST API that serves data from the Steam Web and Storefront API.
-Used for the above-mentioned steam-friend-night.
-Caches game data with Postgres.
-Built with PHP7, Slim, and Doctrine ORM.
+[steam-service](https://github.com/kevinfiol/steam-service) - an open REST service for the Steam Web and Storefront APIs.

-[mithril-pres](https://mithril.netlify.app/) - a presentation full of practical examples demonstrating [Mithril.js](https://mithril.js.org), including client-side routing, stream data-types, third-party library integration, and JSX.
-Source code [here](https://github.com/kevinfiol/mithril-pres).
+[mithril-pres](https://mithril.netlify.app/) - a presentation + app full of practical examples for Mithril.js.

-[backlog](https://github.com/kevinfiol/backlog) - a small web application to help manage video game backlogs.
-Built with Polka, Preact, and SQLite.
-I have an [instance](https://backlog.sheev.net/) running on a Raspberry Pi 4.
+[backlog](https://backlog.sheev.net/) - a traditional web application to build and keep video game backlogs.

-[fireblog](https://fireblog.vercel.app) - *Deprecated.* a blogging SPA solution powered by Google Firebase Realtime Database that allows for multiple user registration.
-Built with Mithril.js.
-Source code [here](https://github.com/kevinfiol/fireblog).
+[fireblog](https://fireblog.vercel.app) - *deprecated.* a blogging single-page application built on Firebase Realtime Database.

 [colm](https://addons.mozilla.org/en-US/firefox/addon/colm/) - a Firefox browser extension to create a custom newtab page using Markdown.
-Built with Mithril.js.

 [last.fm userscript](https://gitlab.com/kevinfiol/lastfm-artists-userscript) - a userscript for Last.fm to add a 'Compare Artists' functionality to user profiles.
-Built with Hyperapp.

-[parasite](https://keb.itch.io/parasite) - A game and interactive poem created for a Literary Studies course.
-Includes a brief essay on its meaning and inspiration.
-Built with Impact.js.
+[parasite](https://keb.itch.io/parasite) - a game and interactive poem created for a Literary Studies course.

-[kevinfiol.com](https://github.com/kevinfiol/kevinfiol.com) - *This site!* Built with Zola & Markdown.
-11ty and Jekyll before then.
-Personal sites are a great vehicle for exploring static-site generators 🙂.
+[kevinfiol.com](https://github.com/kevinfiol/kevinfiol.com) - *this site!* A Zola site.

 ## Contributions

-[mithril.js](https://github.com/MithrilJS/mithril.js) - *Contributor*.
-PR to fix annoying bug where `m.request` was not properly rejecting on XHR timeout.
-Wrote accompanying test cases for proper rejections using Mithril's `xhrMock` utility.
+[mithril.js](https://github.com/MithrilJS/mithril.js) - *contributor*.
+PR to fix annoying bug where `m.request` was not properly rejecting on XHR timeout. added accompanying test cases for proper rejections using `xhrMock` utility.